 A 2008 study by the Advertising Specialty Institute (ASI) surveying 600 people demonstrated that promotional items were more effective than TV advertisements, print and radio at gaining customer attention and enabling a potential customer to remember a brand (Wong, 2008).
 ASI president and CEO Timothy Andrews stated that this research suggests that investments in promotional products produce a higher return on investment now than ever before.

 Keep Your Business in the Mind of Clients of Customers

 The more regularly someone is exposed to your business the higher the likelihood they will come directly to you when they require your particular product or service.
 This makes promotional items a powerful marketing technique if you can provide a product that the customer will use on a daily basis.
-Well-made desk items, such as notepads or mouse mats are a continuous reminder of your brand that provides significant value to your clients.
+Well-made desk items, such as notepads or mouse mats, or branded pens are a continuous reminder of your brand that provides significant value to your clients.
 A study from the US found that 41% of consumers own a promotional desk Item, and keep these items for 14 months on average (ASI, 2016).
 This is a substantial period to keep your brand at the forefront of someone’s mind.

 Compare this to online banner advertisements, which are usually quickly scrolled past in someone’s browser without even being registered.
 No one is going to print out your banner ad and frame it, even if your creative team thinks it’s worthy of a Cannes Lion.
 That notebook or pen is highly likely to stay within your customer’s visual field for a significant period.

 88% of promotional product recipients remember the name of the advertiser of the products (PPAI, 2016).
 When compared to the ‘stickiness’ of other forms of advertising this makes promotional items remarkably effective means of building awareness.